 I think it worth asking coalition forces for escort.
 There is normally a coalition warship in Oman.
 In the end the Americans stationed a warship near the danger area and had aircraft regularly over flying the yachts as they came through.
 This was a successful tactic although why they were not prepared to ‘arrest’ the pirates on the high seas, outside any ones territorial waters, is beyond me.

-Only 1% of the yachts heading for the Red Sea are actually boarded and robbed in any one season - I just hated being that statistic.
+In 2002/3 Only 1% of the yachts heading for the Red Sea are actually boarded and robbed in any one season - I just hated being that statistic.

 Tuesday, 23 September 2003